jeffpatton1971/armtemplates/README.md

 - PublicIp template has been added

 # Breaking Changes
+- NetworkSecurityGroup template, now has a Default deploymentType where before it was VirtualMachine
 - Eventhub will have a storageAccount object
 - Network object across all templates will have updated property names
 - VMSS template has an updated upgradePolicy object, based on the new API, please check the documentation file for an example